igorski/drunk-dragon-vs-the-drag-queens/README.md

 ## TODO

-* getDamageForAttack needs to take character attack and opponent defense into account ** Clothing can increase defense, jewelry swag
+* getDamageForAttack needs to take opponent defense properties into account, e.g.: clothing can increase defense

 * Drag swag/charisma == mana
 ** Show in status view

-* Fix popup of objects at screen edge
+* Character interaction should not show intent in thought bubble, but have a subtle tip in conversation (e.g. slurrrr when drunk, drop hints in conversation)
+* Implement intent for drugs (create i18n per intent type)
+* Generate loan shark with pay back Effect (inside DEALER shop type)

 * Alternate colour scheme for bar/hotel floors inside buildings
-* Generate loan shark with pay back Effect
-* Character interaction should not show intent in thought bubble, but have a subtle tip in conversation (e.g. slurrrr when drunk, drop hints in conversation)
 * Generate drag queens in hotel bars
 * sometimes no shop is generated on first city > needs to be clothing!! and are there enough shops elsewhere?
-* Implement drugs for boost (increases chance of dodging attacks)
 * Introduce new attack types at higher levels (e.g. nail slash)
 * Create heavily made up eyes style
 * Generate objects on city roads and inside buildings similar to trees (make sure no roads are blocked!)